 Link-up time is normally determined by the time it takes to complete auto-negotiation.
 Additional time may be added by the auto MDI/MDI-X feature.
-The total link-up time from power-up or cable connect is typically a second or more.
+The total link-up time from power-up or cable-connect is typically a second or more.

-Fast Link-up mode significantly reduces 100BASE-TX link-up time by disabling both auto-negotiation and auto MDI/MDI-X, and fixing the TX and RX channels.
+Fast link-up mode significantly reduces 100BASE-TX link-up time by disabling both auto-negotiation and auto MDI/MDI-X, and fixing the TX and RX channels.
 This is done via the CONFIG[2:0] and AUTONEG strapping options.
 Because these are strapping options, fast link-up is available immediately upon power-up.
-Fast Link-up is available only for 100BASE-TX link speed.
+Fast link-up is available only for 100BASE-TX link speed.
 To force the link speed to 10BASE-TX requires a register write.

-Fast Link-up mode is intended for specialized applications where both link partners are known in advance.
+Fast link-up is intended for specialized applications where both link partners are known in advance.
 The link must also be known so that the fixed transmit channel of one device connects to the fixed receive channel of the other device, and vice versa.

-If a device in Fast Link-up mode is connected to a normal device (auto-negotiate and auto-MDI/MDI-X), there will be no problems linking, but the speed advantage of Fast Link-up will be realized only on one end.
+If a device in fast link-up mode is connected to a normal device (auto-negotiate and auto-MDI/MDI-X), there will be no problems linking, but the speed advantage of fast link-up will not be realized.